hytechclub/cs-102/Cs101ReviewPart2/README.md

 ## Warm-Up
 Ask the students if there are any topics they would like to review.
 Keep the scope to output, input, variables, data types, `if` statements, `while` loops, and methods.
 All of these topics will be covered by the code-along and practice, but make sure to spend extra time on any topics that require extra attention.

+Use [this Quizizz Poll](https://quizizz.com/admin/quiz/5f6a0bb914fd47001b935507/review-topics-poll) to see what the students think.

 ## Boxifier Code-Along
 Walk through the [Boxifier Code-Along](BoxifierCodeAlong.md) with the students.
-Make sure to ask review questions along the way.
+Make sure to ask appropriate review questions along the way.

 ## Method Review Practice
 After the code-along, allow the students to work on the [Method Review Practice](MethodReviewPractice.md).
 If they did not complete the [practice from the previous session](../Cs101Review/BasicReviewPractice.md), they can work on that as well.